 And so you might introduce them in that order (1.
 Sunfiber, 2. then TruFiber, then branch into diverse prebiotics like those found in the next section).

 Sunfiber also is a great first-line choice for those who do not like the stevia sweetness found in MegaPrebiotic.

 PHGG is tasteless and is easily added to food and drink.
 Always start low and work up with any prebiotic.

 These prebiotic fibers work together to promote a wider swath of beneficial flora in the gut.
 I like to wait until I've promoted more balance in the microbiome prior to adding Biotagen so that it is better tolerated.

 Once you've worked your way through these products, now it's time to mix and match and rotate them to keep your system guessing.
-The body craves diversity, and giving it unique fibers on a rotating basis will do the trick.
+The body craves diversity, and giving it unique starches and fibers on a rotating basis will do the trick.

 Long-Term: Daily Wellness Intake of Probiotics and Prebiotics

 1.)
 Megasporebiotic at 3 days on 7 Days Off, 2 capsules a day after a meal

 2.)
 Theralac and TruBifido every other month, TruFlora every 5th month, 1 capsule a day after meal

 3.)
 Targeted Support as Needed: RestorFlora, Hu58, Butyrate Ultra (when launched).